-During the discussion of the NEP forecasts of radar reflectivity exceeding 40 dBZ (Fig. 7), we noted that the ensemble forecasts predict high probabilities of reflectivity exceeding 40 dBZ in regions where no 40 dBZ reflectivity values were observed, particularly at 0400 and 0500 UTC.
-To more closely examine biases in reflectivity within the ensemble forecasts, we construct domain-wide histograms of radar reflectivity each hour from 0200 UTC to 0500 UTC in the ensemble mean and ensemble member forecasts of CNTL, and compare them to histograms constructed from radar reflectivity observed by the WSR-88D radar network and interpolated to the model grid.
-Bins are placed at intervals of 1 dBZ, and histograms constructed using the individual ensemble members are normalized by the size of the ensemble.
-The resulting histograms are shown in Fig. 9.
+During the discussion of the NEP forecasts of radar reflectivity exceeding 40 dBZ (Fig. 8), we noted that the ensemble forecasts predict high probabilities of reflectivity exceeding 40 dBZ in regions where no 40-dBZ reflectivity values were observed, particularly at 0400 and 0500 UTC.
+To more closely examine biases in reflectivity within the ensemble forecasts, we construct domainwide histograms of radar reflectivity each hour from 0200 to 0500 UTC in the ensemble mean and ensemble member forecasts of CNTL, and compare them to histograms constructed from radar reflectivity observed by the WSR-88D network and interpolated to the model grid.
+Bins are placed at intervals of 1 dBZ between 15 and 65 dBZ, and histograms constructed using the individual ensemble members are normalized by the size of the ensemble.
+The resulting histograms are shown in Fig. 10.

-Two prominent biases are evident in the histograms of Z for both the ensemble mean and the ensemble members: an under-prediction (low bias) of weak (<25 dBZ) precipitation regions, and an over-prediction (high bias) of areas of intense (>40 dBZ) precipitation (Fig. 9).
-At the initial time (0200 UTC), only the under-prediction of low Z is present in the ensemble members and the ensemble mean; the histograms match observations well for Z greater than approximately 25 dBZ (Fig. 9).
-By 0300 UTC both biases are present in both the ensemble mean and the ensemble members; the magnitude of these biases remains relatively constant from 0300 to 0500 UTC (Fig. 9f-h, j-l).
+Two prominent biases are evident in the histograms of Z for both the ensemble mean and the ensemble members: an underprediction (low bias) of weak-precipitation ($<25~\mathrm{dB}Z$) regions and an overprediction (high bias) of areas of intense precipitation ($>40~\mathrm{dB}Z$) (Fig. 10).
+At the initial time (0200 UTC), only the underprediction of low Z is present in the ensemble members and the ensemble mean; the histograms match observations well for Z greater than approximately 25 dBZ (Fig. 10).
+By 0300 UTC both biases are present in both the ensemble mean and the ensemble members; the magnitude of these biases remains relatively constant from 0300 to 0500 UTC (Figs. 10f-h, j-l).

-Both the low-bias in weak precipitation and the high bias in strong precipitation are smaller in magnitude for the ensemble mean than for the individual ensemble members at and after 0300 UTC (Fig. 9f-h, j-l).
-The primary source of these differences is smoothing and decreased intensity of Z in the ensemble mean due to differences in the position of small-scale reflectivity features among individual ensemble members.
+Both the low bias in weak precipitation and the high bias in strong precipitation are smaller in magnitude for the ensemble mean than for the individual ensemble members at and after 0300 UTC (Figs. 10f-h, j-l).
+The primary sources of these differences are smoothing and decreased intensity of Z in the ensemble mean due to differences in the position of small-scale reflectivity features among individual ensemble members.
 While this smoothing leads to a distribution of Z that agrees more closely with observations in this case, such smoothing is not universally desirable; for example, in the absence of the high bias in intense precipitation seen in the ensemble members in this case, the smoothing would degrade, not improve, the distribution of Z in the ensemble mean.

-In addition to the two biases identified above, a third bias is also evident in the histograms of Fig. 9: a low-bias in total histogram population (number of grid cell volumes having ≥ 10 dBZ values) in the ensemble forecast compared to the observations.
-This bias is present in both the ensemble mean (Fig. 9e-h) and the individual ensemble members (Fig. 9i-l), but is more prominent in the ensemble members.
-Because a low-bias in total histogram population corresponds to a smaller spatial coverage, the low-bias is mitigated in the ensemble mean by the spatial smoothing inherent in the ensemble mean.
-This low bias results largely from the low bias of reflectivity of less than 30 dBZ in the ensemble, and appears to be a result of under-prediction of the extent of stratiform precipitation within the system (see Fig. 6).
+In addition to the two biases identified above, a third bias is also evident in the histograms of Fig. 10: a low bias in total histogram population (i.e., the total number of gridcell volumes having radar reflectivity values $\geq 15~\mathrm{dB}Z$) in the ensemble forecast compared to the observations.
+This bias is present in both the ensemble mean (Figs. 10e-h) and the individual ensemble members (Figs. 10i-l), but is more prominent in the ensemble members.
+Because a low bias in total histogram population corresponds to smaller spatial coverage, the low bias is mitigated in the ensemble mean by the spatial smoothing inherent in the ensemble mean.
+This low bias results largely from the low bias of reflectivity of less than 30 dBZ in the ensemble, and appears to be a result of underprediction of the extent of stratiform precipitation within the system (see Fig. 6).